Guide to Holiday Happenings at Walt Disney World

-The Christmas Tree Trail returned in 2020 to Disney Springs.
+The Christmas Tree Trail is an arboreal festive tradition in Disney Springs.
 The trail is a winter wonderland complete with a gentle snowfall, toy soldiers, singers, fabulous themed trees, and plenty of photo opportunities.
-In 2019, snacks along the Trail brought a festive, edible touch!
-In 2020, the Trail expanded to all of Disney Springs, allowed for more physical distancing (and more magic!).

 Disney Resort hotels dress up for the holidays, too, offering an ideal home-away-from-home feeling during the season.
 Check each Resort for holiday dining offerings, themed decor, and special entertainment.